alexmullins/dsa/README.md

 }
 ```

-#### The Attack
+### The Attack

 The attack has different impact depending on whether the server is started with the `-p` flag.

 To build the server, cd into the server directory and run: `go build -o server .` Do the same for the client: `go build -o client .` There are test RSA and DSA keys in the server and client `data` directories.
 If you want to create new ones, use `ssh-keygen`.

-##### Serial Server
+#### Serial Server

 If the server was started without the `-p` flag, then one attacking client can completely freeze the server and no more connections can be accepted.
+This is because the call to ssh.NewServerConn() is run on the main goroutine and is stuck in the call to dsa.Verify() for client authentication.

 Start the server normally: